 Wandering around a new place always makes me feel like one of those little rats running through the maze for their first time — except rats are cuter and less volatile.

 My friend Anthony and I took Dash F the end of Figueroa and hopped out onto the fresh streets of LA’s financial district, stopping to grab some falafel at a Greek restaurant.
 This was a good move, because we spent the next four hours wandering aimlessly downtown Los Angeles and I became ravenous and blood-thirsty after the third hour of trekking.
-I’m scared to think about what I would have turned into if my hunger set in any sooner… Anthony probably would not be alive.
+I’m scared to think about what I would have turned into if my hunger set in any sooner.
+(Backup plan?
+Getting a vegan hotdog at Pink’s.)

 We explored the streets chatting and taking every suitable turn.
 The conversation of, “Where are you going?”
 “I don’t know, I was following you!”
 “Well I was following you!”
 Took place multiple times throughout the day, but this meandering led us to some amazing pieces.